canalplus/rx-player/doc/api/Decryption_Options.md

     be fallbacked from, meaning the RxPlayer will switch to other representation without expired keys.

-    If no Representation remain, a NO_PLAYABLE_REPRESENTATION error will be thrown.
+    If no Representation remains, an error with the `NO_PLAYABLE_REPRESENTATION` code will be thrown.

     Note that when the "fallbacking" action is taken, the RxPlayer might temporarily switch to the `"RELOADING"` state - which should thus be